 Visit the different synagogues.

 There are many synagogues inside Safed’s Old City, each one named after a different Rabbi and designed in a different way.
 I recommend getting a map of the Old City at the Visitors Center (address: אלקבץ 17) before starting your tour.

 I’ll highlight two of the synagogues:

 When you enter the synagogue, you might notice there’s no mezuzah at the entrance.
 That’s because there’s no real need to put a mezuzah at the entrance to a room, as long as you don’t eat and sleep inside it.
-After entering, take a look at the holy ark, that was carved from olive wood by craftsmen from Galicia, who didn’t really understand the Jewish laws.
-At the top of the ark they drew a human face, which is against the Jewish law, which forbids to make a picture or statue of a human figure.
+After entering, take a look at the holy ark, which was carved from olive wood by craftsmen from Galicia, who didn’t really understand the Jewish laws.
+At the top of the ark, they drew a human face, which is against Jewish law, which forbids making a picture or statue of a human figure.
 There’s also a wooden chair in the synagogue, that is called Elijah’s Chair.
 It is believed that whoever sits on it will be blessed with a boy child within a year, so… ladies, if you’re interested.

 Check out the different art galleries and talk to their owners.

 Actually, I didn’t do this during my last visit, but I have done it about a year ago when I was with my grandma in Safed.
 There are plenty of art galleries around the old city area and many of them sell Kabballah-related artworks.
 Feel free to ask the people at the art gallery about the different symbols, and hear their views and stories.
 It’s really a great experience!
 Galleries can be found both in the old Jewish area and in the old Muslim area, around what was once the Market Mosque and is today a small art museum (which is also free to enter).

 Explore Safed’s Citadel.